Skip to content

 1

-Take Apart Shark Vacuum Handle
+Disassemble the Shark Vacuum Handle

-• Locate the wand part.
+• Locate the wand connection point on the main body.

 2

-Take Apart Shark Vacuum Hose
+Remove the Shark Vacuum Hose

 3